microchip-pic-avr-examples/dspic33a-crypto-accelerator-module/dspic33ak512mps512/aes/README.md

 </picture>

 # Crypto Accelerator Module AES Example Application
+- Crypto Accelerator Module will be refered to as CAM throughout the remainder of the document.

 ## Description
-This example application utilizes the Crypto Accelerator Module Library to perform AES encryption operations using different sized input vectors.
+This example application utilizes the Crypto Library to perform AES encryption operations using different sized input vectors.
 The following AES algorithms are supported:
 - ECB
 - CTR
 - CMAC